ABOUT ANATOMYSCAPES

 Dear Anatomy Lover,

-We’re so excited to collaborate together on AnatomySCAPES and share this work with you.
+We’re so excited to collaborate on AnatomySCAPES and share this work with you.
 We want more bodyworkers to have access to the anatomy lab and the latest research on fascia.

 For us, studying anatomy in general, and fascial anatomy in particular, has taken our understanding of the human body so much deeper.
-And more important to us as bodyworkers, our touch skills have been taken to the next level.
+And more importantly to us as bodyworkers, our touch skills have been taken to the next level.
 And our clients have noticed.

 The anatomy lab has been the domain of a select few for centuries.
 That is shifting.
 And we get to be part of the generation that is changing who gets to do anatomy.

-We are committed to creating online and in lab educational opportunities that make this work more available.
+We are committed to creating online and in-lab educational opportunities that make this work more available.

 We hope you'll join us!